mehranbolhasani/khabarwtf/README.md

 Once set up, Vercel will **automatically deploy**:
 - ✅ Every push to `main` branch → Production deployment
 - ✅ Every pull request → Preview deployment
-- ✅ Cron jobs will run automatically every 12 hours
+- ✅ Cron jobs will run automatically every 24 hours (daily at midnight UTC)

 You can also manually trigger deployments from the Vercel dashboard.